Cyrilvallez/Image-manipulation-detection/README.md

 A library for image manipulation detection.
 This supports 3 classes of algorithms :

 - Perceptual hashing methods (fast and simple methods designed for image forensics).
-The following algorithms are implemented in `hashing/imagehash.py`:
+The following algorithms are implemented in `hashing/imagehash.py` (taken and modified from [here](https://github.com/JohannesBuchner/imagehash)):
     - Average Hash
     - Perceptual hash
     - Difference hash